massmux/SatsContact/README.md

 For cashu tokens redeem, it's suggested eNuts, which has been tested with this implementation.

+### Configuration

+- configure parameters in settings.ini (copy from settings.ini.example).
+Connect to a lnbits source with LNURLp enabled
+- configure the default file accordingly
+- put a valid certificate as specified in default file
+- configure the .env (from .env.example) with details of the mint

 ### Disclaimer

 Please be informed that: